scambifestival/silicon/003-dnsmasq.md

     # not forward query without fqdn
     domain-needed

-modificare /etc/resolv.conf mettendo in testa al file
+edit the file /etc/resolv.conf by inserting the following line at the top

     nameserver 127.0.0.1

-modificare /etc/dhcp/dhclient.conf, se presente, decommentando
+edit the file /etc/dhcp/dhclient.conf, if present, by uncommenting the following line

     prepend domain-name-servers 127.0.0.1;

-abilitare e far partire il servizio
+enable and start the service
 >systemctl enable --now dnsmasq
 >systemctl restart dnsmasq

-<br/> **contabo - fix DNS**
+**contabo - fix DNS**

 nano /etc/network/interfaces